-When we attempt to examine the costs and benefits for both the O and D countries of high talent labor migration the story is , of course, quite different.
-The benefit to the O country is still the contribution such migrants make to the volume of remittances, although the spending pattern of these somewhat more well-to-do left behind families is likely to be somewhat different, i.e. more additional consumption rather than investment oriented.
+When we attempt to examine the costs and benefits for both the O and D countries of high-talent labor migration, the story is quite different.
+The benefit to the O country is still the contribution such migrants make to the volume of remit-tances, although the spending pattern of these somewhat more well-to-do left-behind families is likely to be somewhat different-more oriented toward additional consumption than investment.
 Still, on the benefit side, skilled migrants are likely to stimulate others in the O country to seek additional education in preparation for future migration, thus increasing the average level of education.
-Moreover, there is a good chance that such migrants will ultimately return, once the home country has reached a certain level of income and opportunity.
-This has certainly proven to hold in the cases of Korea, Taiwan and India with engineers, IT specialists and others leaving Silicon Valley and its equivalents, returning home- sometimes after many years - and contributing in a major way to the growth of high tech industries in the O countries.
+Moreover, there is a good chance that such migrants will ultimately return once the home country has reached a certain level of income and opportunity.
+This has certainly proven to hold in the cases of Korea, Taiwan, and India, with engineers, information technology specialists, and others leaving Silicon Valley and its equivalents, returning home-sometimes after many years-and contributing in a major way to the growth of high-tech industries in the O countries.